Waldo33/Waldo33/README.md

 * 🖥️  See my portfolio at [here](http://tserkovnikov.ru)
 * ✉️You can contact me at [evgenijtser@gmail.com](mailto:evgenijtser@gmail.com)
 * 🧠  I'm learning React, Redux Toolkit, Typescript
-* 🤝  I'm open to collaborating on interesting projects.

 ### Skills